New Student Checklist

 However, with so many opportunities to get involved, there comes a large number of requests for you to donate items or money to support these events.
 Parents should not feel obligated to participate in every fundraising effort the school sponsors.
 Choose one, two, or as many as you feel comfortable with.
 No matter how you get involved, you're support is always appreciated!

-All new students must complete and turn in a Virginia State Physical Form.
+All new students must complete and turn in a Commonwealth of Virginia School Physical Form.
 This form must also include all up-to-date immunization records.

 Middle School sports requirements

 We also require that all students in Grades 6-8 complete and return a sports physical prior to the beginning of the school year.
-The sports physical form is included in a package of Highland School and VHSL forms and must be returned promptly as our Middle School sports programs kick off shortly after the academic year begins.
-To be valid for the 2016/2017 year, all sports physicals must be dated after May 1, 2016.
+The sports physical form is included in a package of Highland School forms that includes the VHSL Sports physical and the Highland School Concussion Waiver and must be returned promptly as our Middle School sports programs kick off shortly after the academic year begins.
+To be valid for the 2020/2021 year, all sports physicals must be dated after May 1, 2020.

 Upper School sports requirements

-Students in Grades 9- 12 must complete and return a sports physical only if they plan to participate on a school athletics team.
+Students in Grades 9-12 must complete and return a sports physical only if they plan to participate on a school athletics team.
 Please remember that no student will be allowed to participate in tryouts or practices until his or her completed physical form is turned in.
-To be valid for the 2016/2017 year, all sports physicals must be dated after May 1, 2016.
+To be valid for the 2019/2020 year, all sports physicals must be dated after May 1, 2019.
+Students must also complete a baseline ImPact test for concussion management.
+These are scheduled with the Certified Athletic Trainer.

-Rosemary Saunders, RN, our school nurse, is located in our Lower School.
-Lower and Middle School students may visit Nurse Rosie in her clinic if they are not feeling well or have a health question.
-Upper School students who are not feeling well will report to the Upper School Office and Nurse Rosie will be contacted if necessary.
+Sharon Fasce, RN, our school nurse, is located in our Lower School.
+Lower and Middle School students may visit Nurse Sharon in her clinic if they are not feeling well or have a health question.
+Upper School students who are not feeling well will report to the Upper School Office and Nurse Sharon will be contacted if necessary.

 We keep a limited number of medicines on hand but we must have your permission to dispense them to your child.
 Forms for these medicines and forms to approve dispensing additional medications are available for download here: